-- A: At the annual general meeting, you will be asked to vote on several proposals, including: - the election of three persons as Class I members of Civeo's board of directors: C. Ronald Blankenship, Ronald J. Gilbertson and Charles Szalkowski; - the ratification of the appointment of Ernst & Young LLP as Civeo's independent registered public accounting firm for the year ending December 31, 2018 and until the next annual general meeting of shareholders and the authorization of the directors, acting through the Audit Committee, to determine the remuneration to be paid to Ernst & Young LLP for 2018; - the approval, on an advisory basis, of the compensation of Civeo's named executive officers; - the approval of an amendment of the EPP to increase the number of shares available for issuance thereunder by 8,300,000 shares, subject to adjustment in accordance with the terms of the EPP; and - the conduct of any other business as may properly come before Civeo's annual general meeting or any adjournment or postponement thereof.
+A: At the annual general meeting, you will be asked to vote on several proposals, including:

+- the election of three persons as Class II members of Civeo's board of directors: Richard A. Navarre, Martin A. Lambert and Constance B. Moore; - the ratification of the appointment of Ernst & Young LLP as Civeo's independent registered public accounting firm for the year ending December 31, 2019 and until the next annual general meeting of shareholders and the authorization of the directors, acting through the Audit Committee, to determine the remuneration to be paid to Ernst & Young LLP for 2019; - · the approval, on an advisory basis, of the compensation of Civeo's named executive officers; and - the conduct of any other business as may properly come before Civeo's annual general meeting or any adjournment or postponement thereof.